manikshitij/manikshitij.github.io/about.md

 ## About Me

-Hi, my name is Kshitij Mani and I am a full time python developer and also a machine learning enthusiast.
+Hi, my name is Kshitij Mani.
+I am a full time python developer and also a machine learning enthusiast.
 I am currently an undergrad student at Bangalore Institute of Technology, Bangalore.